cs107-undefined/Undefined_AD/docs/sphinx_files/implementation.rst

 **Calculator.py:**

-This class contains util functions to perform elementary functions calculation on UDFunction such as $sin$, $sqrt$, $log$, $exp$, which cannot be implemented by overloaded functions in UDFunction.
+This class contains functions to perform elementary functions calculation on UDFunction such as sin, sqrt, log, exp, which cannot be implemented by overloaded functions in UDFunction.

 +----------------------------+----------------------------------------------------------------+
 | Method                     | Description                                                    |